 Evaluation of the use of Pupil Premium funding

-Our results and tracking data shows that Identified pupils are making at least expected progress with many exceeding their school targets.
+- Our results and tracking data shows that identified pupils making at least expected progress with some exceeding their school targets

 In the 2016/17 West Chinnock received a Sports Grant for £8,194.

 Schools are required to allocate this funding in order to improve the quality and breadth of PE and sport provision.
 This has been used in a variety of ways for both schools.

 These have included paying for: